 Is the certificate issued at the university a "full" certificate with which I can also go to restaurants or travel abroad?

-No, it is a so-called "certificate light" and is only valid within the University.
+No, it is a so-called "UniBE certificate" and is only valid within the University.
 It is marked accordingly.
 However, other official certificates are also valid at the University.

 Which foreign COVID certificates are recognized by Switzerland?